idrop-link/idrop.link-osx/README.md

 Milestones are vaguely defined minor or major version bumps that are being released and merged from the `development` base branch to the `master` branch.

 ### Documentation
 Every API like function, class or other objects have to be documented.
 For more details on documentation in Swift see [NSHipster](http://nshipster.com/swift-documentation/).
 We generate the docset with [Jazzy](https://github.com/realm/jazzy) and deploy it in the root directory of the `gh-pages` branch.
+An online version of the documentation is available on [GitHub](http://andinfinity.github.io/idrop.link-osx-client).

 ## License
 Note: This project used the [Swift Status Bar App](https://github.com/supertommy/swift-status-bar-app-osx) as a scaffold.